-Emptying RV waste is a chore that no one wants, but must be done.
+Emptying RV waste is a chore that no one wants to do but it must be done.
 The system is gravity fed and can be quite messy, to say the least.
-Dumping the gray water tank after the black water eliminates some of the mess, but without a hose and a way to rinse the system, wearing gloves is probably a good thing.
-However, before you even get to that part of the job, you have to find a place to empty the tank.
+Dumping the gray water tank after the black water eliminates some of the mess, but without a hose and a way to rinse the system, wearing gloves is a good thing.
+However, before you even get to that part of the job, you must find a place to empty the tank.

 Home: You can always empty your gray and black water tanks into your septic at home, however, you could run into a problem if the septic is not easily accessible.
-If this is the case, you can purchase a macerator pump The pump chops up any solids that are in the tank so they are small enough to feed through a small hose.
-The pump then pumps everything through the hose and into the septic.
+If this is the case, you can purchase a macerator pump.
+The pump chops up any solids that are in the tank, so they are small enough to feed through a small hose.
+The pump then pumps the macerated RV waste through the hose and into the septic.
 Depending on the brand, you can pump the tanks from your driveway to the septic a couple hundred feet away.
 You can even pump uphill.

 Transfer Tank: If you have a fifth wheel or a towable, you can stow a transfer tank in the bed of the tow vehicle.
 Using a macerator pump, pump the septic into the transfer tank, then travel to a dump site to empty the transfer tank.
 This is preferable to hooking up the RV and toting out to a dump station when you are staying in one place for several days.